Titanic sank on April 15, 1912 in the North Atlantic after colliding with an iceberg during its journey from Southampton, England to New York, USA.

 Titanic departed on April 10, 1912 from Southampton, England, scheduled to arrive in New York, USA.
 Photo: Daily Mail

-Director James Cameron's 1997 film 'Titanic' attributed the sinking to Captain Edward Smith being urged by British businessman Bruce Ismay, boss of the White Star Line that owned the Titanic.
+Director James Cameron's 1997 film 'Titanic' attributed the sinking to Captain Edward Smith being urged by British businessman Bruce Ismay, boss of the White Star Line which owned the Titanic.

-Filmmaker James Cameron revealed this detail was provided by interviews with many lucky survivors of the "unsinkable ship" event that buried their bodies at the bottom of the ocean.
+Filmmaker James Cameron revealed this detail was provided by interviews with many lucky survivors of the "unsinkable ship" event that buried its bodies at the bottom of the ocean.

 "Businessman Bruce Ismay wanted Titanic to beat the record set by the Olympic on its maiden voyage from Southampton to New York the previous year.
-This was also to let the whole world know about the Titanic and the White Star Line corporation" - a survivor recounted.
+This was also to let the whole world know about the Titanic and the White Star Line" - a survivor recounted.

 The Olympic was also owned by the White Star Line, which was owned by British businessmen.